nguy0035/Web_Crawler/README.txt

 Note: a list of website is kept in database

+Simple algo: to see whether this web page talk about the keyword is by searching the TAG.
+Implemented this first.

 Command : java -k "KEYWORD" -m NUMBER -mt NUMBER

 -k :  To enter a keyword to a search box [required]